Sreevishnu07/AIBasedDiabetesMealPlanner/README.md

 4. If successful, you'll see output similar to:
    ### Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 5. ### Open your web browser and go to http://127.0.0.1:5000/ to interact with the meal planner.
-### Firstly enter the meal type and required information for nutrients in the form click on generate meals button to get customized AI response and relevant links then drag down to the bottom to
+### Firstly enter the meal type and required information for nutrients in the form,click on generate meals button to get customized AI response and relevant links, then drag down to the bottom to
 ### use the USDA's FoodData Central API interface wherein you can enter the food you want to check in the search nutritional data and click search to get the fetched results.